elham-kowsari88/elham-kowsari88.github.io/content/projects.md

 ---
 title: Research Projects
-subtitle: Selected research and industrial work with figures and demonstrations.
+subtitle: Selected research and industrial projects including figures and simulation demonstrations.
 ---

 ## Optimal Sway Motion Reduction in Forestry Cranes (2024)

-- **Status:** Published
+**Status:** Published
-- **Venue:** Frontiers in Robotics and AI — Learning and Adaptive Control Systems on Robotics
+**Venue:** Frontiers in Robotics and AI — Learning and Adaptive Control Systems in Robotics
-- **Authors:** E. Kowsari, R. Ghabcheloo
+**Authors:** E. Kowsari, R. Ghabcheloo

-This project presents an optimal feedforward controller for reducing sway motion in forestry cranes equipped with passive grapples.
-The method was validated in a high-fidelity forwarder simulator and demonstrated strong reduction in grapple oscillations without additional sensors.
+This work presents an optimal feedforward controller for reducing sway motion in forestry cranes equipped with passive grapples.
+The proposed method enables significant reduction of grapple oscillations without requiring additional sensors.
+The controller was validated using a high-fidelity forwarder simulator representing realistic machine dynamics and actuator constraints.

 ### Figures